 Uploading these videos to your company’s video content management system (VCMS) enables any new employees and remaining team members to learn at their own pace, and review the videos on-demand from any device when needed.
-Panopto customers can even quickly access information they need by searching through an entire video library for a specific word or phrase, then fast forward to that exact point in the recording.
+Panopto customers can even quickly access the information they need by searching through an entire video library for a specific word or phrase, then fast forward to that exact point in the recording.

-Our own 2-weeks-notice experience
+Our own 2-week-notice experience.

 When John Ketchpaw, a long-time member of our engineering team, decided to pursue his next professional adventure, we had three weeks to capture everything he knew.
-During that time, he recorded over ten hours of one-on-one meetings, screen captures, and group meetings.
+During that time, he recorded over ten hours of one-on-one meetings, screen recordings, and group meetings.
 The result was a seamless onboarding experience for our new hire, Bertrand Lee, and a repository of information that the rest of our engineers could refer to as they built upon John’s work.

 To learn more about how we used video to capture knowledge and onboard a new employee, check out the video below.